espruino/EspruinoWebIDE/README.md

 **Running with Node.js/Electron and don't see any ports when you try and connect?** You're probably using a version of Node.js that doesn't match Electron.
 This causes NPM to load binary modules (for `serialport` and `bleat`) that are for the old version of Node and that won't work in Electron.
 To fix it, update Node.js, delete `node_modules` and run `npm install` again.

+**Debugging with NW** In order to debug the WebIDE using DevTools you need to install the SDK flavor of nw.
+This can be done with `npm install -g nw --nwjs_build_type=sdk` instead of just `npm install -g nw`.
+Once the SDK flavor is installed you can specify a remote-debug port like this `nw --remote-debugging-port=9222 `.

 Full Web Version
 ----------------